 Hoyt Reec 7 of Springfield, works his way up the climbing wall.

-A 15-year-old female barn owl named Abby belonging to the World Bird Sanctuary in St. Louis, looks over her shoulder, Friday, January 5, 2018, during Bald Eagle Days being held at the QCCA Expo Center in Rock Island.
-The event runs all weekend.
+A 15-year-old female barn owl belonging to the World Bird Sanctuary in St. Louis, looks over her shoulder during the 2018 Bald Eagle Days at the QCCA Expo Center in Rock Island.